Nathan Healy

 Ohio Solar Incentives

-Ohio offers property tax exemptions on added home value from solar systems, plus Solar Renewable Energy Certificates that provide ongoing income from your system’s production.
+Ohio offers property tax exemptions on added home value from solar systems, net metering that credits you for excess energy production, and Solar Renewable Energy Certificates (SRECs) that provide additional income streams.

 Incentive Type Description Source